What is it?

 "Everyone loves it, for some reason," says the executive chef of the SACA's (South Australian Cricket Association) Adelaide Oval Function Centre, Hamish Robertson, who oversees the serving of 750 to 800 meals a day during the season to cricketers, committee members, police and media.
 "The nutritionists only allow us to serve it once a week to the players but we usually sneak it into the dining room twice a week."

 Nor do you have to wear whites and slog it out under the sun all day to develop a passion for plum chicken.
-It is reportedly enjoyed by those hard-working commentators as well, hence the rather long and meandering on-air segment devoted to the subject on ABC Radio during the second Test between South Africa and Australia late last year.
+It is reportedly enjoyed by those hard-working commentators as well, hence the rather long and meandering on-air segment devoted to the subject on ABC Radio.
 You could sense the communal craving for that crisp, crumbed, tender chicken and sweet, sticky plum sauce through the mikes as it neared the lunch break.

 Some commentators, such as Channel Nine's Mark Nicholas, think the dish might have had its day.
 "A lot of cricketers play on long after they should have retired," he says, adding quickly that he's not having a go at anyone in particular.